SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Maybe a question as old as prepping, what if neighbors as questions?
+Maybe a question as old as prepping, what if neighbors ask questions?
 You could file this one under OPSEC or you can look at it from another angle.

-When you get into prepping, its going to have an effect on you.
-At first it will feel like a list of tasks that you can simply check off and move on with your life.
+When you get into prepping, it’s going to affect you.
+At first, it will feel like a list of tasks that you can simply check off and move on with your life.